desec-io/desec-stack/docs/dyndns/configure.rst

 following details in your router configuration:

 - Update Server ``update.dedyn.io``, or Update URL ``https://update.dedyn.io/``
-- Username (your dedyn.io hostname, e.g. yourname.dedyn.io)
+- Username (the full name of the domain you want to update, e.g. yourname.dedyn.io)
 - Hostname (same as your username)
 - Password (as provided when you registered your domain with us)